-f) Foreign currency transactions
+g) Foreign currency transactions

 Foreign currency transactions are initially converted into Croatian kuna by applying the exchange rates prevailing on the transaction date.
 Cash, receivables and liabilities denominated in foreign currencies are re-translated at the rates prevailing on the balance sheet date.
 Gains and losses arising on translation are included in the income statement for the current year.
-Negative and positive exchange differences arising on translation are included in the income statement for the current year and are presented in Note 9 in net amounts (these amounts include exchange differences from operating activities).
+Negative and positive exchange differences arising on translation are included in the income statement for the current year and are presented in Note 10 in net amounts (these amounts include exchange differences from operating activities).

-g) Non-current intangible assets and property, plant and equipment
+h) Non-current intangible assets

-Non-current intangible assets and property, plant and equipment are initially carried at cost, which includes the purchase price, including import duties and non-refundable tax after deducting trade discounts and rebates, as well as all other costs directly attributable to bringing the asset to their working condition for their intended use.
+Non-current intangible assets are initially carried at cost, which includes the purchase price, including import duties and non-refundable tax after deducting trade discounts and rebates, as well as all other costs directly attributable to bringing the asset to their working condition for their intended use.